-GiveDirectly and Celo Partner to Help Communities in West Africa
+GiveDirectly to use the Celo Platform to Help Communities in West Africa

 We are excited to announce that GiveDirectly, a first-in-class international non-profit dedicated to delivering cash transfers to the extreme poor, will work with Celo to deliver money to low resource communities in West Africa.